FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 1 & -1 \\
 -1 & 2
 \end{matrix}\right]$$
-with the derivation process in the [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Implements/Compare of 2D  exact solution and numerical solution.pdf]] we know that
+with the derivation process in the [[📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Implements/Compare of 2D  exact solution and numerical solution.pdf|Compare of 2D  exact solution and numerical solution.pdf]] we know that

-in the case of $l(x) = 0,l(x) = p,l(x) =px$, the solutions can all derived to be the same.
+in the case of $l(x) = 0,l(x) = p,l(x) =px$, the solutions on the nodes can all derived to be the same.

 Also note that the $W^h$ is a continuous function and the derivation of it is Piecewise continuous. (not continuous at the boundary of each element).